Kguo-cs/TDOR/README.md

-This repository contains the code for the paper: "End-to-End Trajectory Distribution Prediction Based on Occupancy Grid Maps".
+This repo contains the official implementation of our paper: "End-to-End Trajectory Distribution Prediction Based on Occupancy Grid Maps".

-Code will be released soon.
-Stay tuned.

-This repo contains the official implementation of our paper:

 **CVPR 2022**